556isback/optionCombo/README.md

 ### 2. Precompute Greeks of Single Option

-In this step, you will need to select the expiry date for your option strategy:
+In this step, you will need to select the expiry date and price bound for your option strategy:
 ```
 expirDate = '2023-06-30T00:00:00.000000000' # e.g., choose the desired expiry date
-preOption, strikes, price = preInit.Prep( expirDate, optionDf = option_data, priceDf = pricedata )
+preOption,joined1,price = preInit.Prep(expirDate, optionDf = option_data, spotPrice = spotPrice, Bound = (50, 100))
 ```

 ### 3. Compute Greeks and Premium of Option Combinations